Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Geometric-Matching Guided Adaptation

 \subsection{Cross-Domain Geometric Matching}

-In GMG, we use cross-domain geometric matching to find optimal transformations that can be used to transfer segmentation labels from synthetic to real.
+In GMG, we use cross-domain geometric matching to find an optimal global transformation that can be used to transfer segmentation labels from synthetic to real.
+Cross-domain geometric matching has been previously explored for few-shot learning and correspondence learning~\cite{bai2019semantic, zhou2016learning}, but either with sparse alignment or strong supervision.
+Here we use it to facilitate the domain adaptation for part segmentation at dense pixel-level and require no labels on the real images in the whole training process.

 Specifically, cross-domain geometric matching aims to find spatial correspondence between a pair of synthetic and real images $(I^s,I^t)$.
-To achieve this, we optimize a transformation function $\mathbf{W}_\theta$ that matches the two images $I^s$ and $I^t$ based on their feature similarities.
+To achieve this, we optimize a global transformation function $\mathbf{W}_\theta$ that matches the two images $I^s$ and $I^t$ based on their feature similarities. $\mathbf{W}_\theta$ puts smoothness constraint on the matching, so it is able to preserve the spatial relations between parts.
 After the matching, the transformation is applied to transfer the synthetic label $Y^s$ to the real image $I^t$ as a pseudo-label $\hat{Y}_t$.
 In the following, we first assume that the input image pair is given and the objects in both images belong to the same prototype and have a similar viewpoint.
 We then discuss how to search such input pairs in an unsupervised manner.
 Note that cross-domain geometric matching is only used to generate pseudo-labels for the joint-training.
 At test time, neither a paired input nor a geometric matching is necessary in our framework.

 Given $(I^s,I^t)$ with similar appearances, we first use CNN convolutional layers to extract their feature maps.
 The output $F^s$ and $F^t$ are $h\times w\times d$ tensors, which can be interpreted as $h\times w$ grids of $d$-dimensional local features $f_{(i,j)}\in \mathbb{R}^d$.
 The similarity between two feature vectors in $F^s$ and $F^t$ can be measured by cosine similarity: